DevonGifford/my_JavaScript/JavaScript_Projects/7.  Animated-navigation/README.md

 # Animated Navigation - in progress...

-The main goal of this project was to create a website with an interactive navigation.
+The main goal of this project was to create a website with an interactive navigation menu that is responsive.
-Simple and to the point.
+Keeping it simple and to the point.
-Not populated with data, used for experimentation with different ways to customize navigation menus.

 ## Tech Stack
 [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://github.com/sahiljamwal)